 We practiced some montunos and played through a few boleros, before moving on to accenting different parts of the beat.
 The LCD needle on the DB-30 was also of great help as a visual tempo reference, as well as the two bright LED lights indicating where the beat was.

-Like many metronomes, the DB-30 comes with a Tap Tempo feature that you can rely on whenever you need to find the pulse.
+Like many metronomes, the DB-30 comes with a Tap Tempo feature you can rely on whenever you need to find the pulse.
 For optimizing battery life, this metronome also comes with an auto power-off function.

 Additional features include a headphone jack with volume control and a mute function.
 Overall, this is a good, convenient, and affordable metronome for beginners.
 Professionals may want to invest in a more sophisticated model.